MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 ```

 ### -Everyone
-The Everyone switch specifies that the policy applies to all users.
-You do not need to specify a value with this switch.
+The Everyone parameter specifies that the updated policy applies to all users in the organization.
+Valid values are:

+- $true: The policy applies to all users.
+This is the only useful value for this parameter.
+- $false: Don't use this value.

-Do not use this parameter with the GroupIds or UserIds parameters.
+Don't use this parameter with the GroupIds or UserIds parameters.

 ```yaml
 Type: SwitchParameter